rpsft/etlbox/ETLBoxDocu/articles/controlflow/overview_logging.md

 By default, ETLBox uses NLog.
 NLog already comes with different log targets that be configured either via your app.config or programmatically.
-See the NLog-documentation for a full reference: [https://nlog-project.org/](https://nlog-project.org/) ETLBox already comes with NLog as dependency - so the necessary packages will be retrieved from nuget automatically through your package manager.
+See the NLog-documentation for a full reference: [https://nlog-project.org/](https://nlog-project.org/)

+ETLBox already comes with NLog as dependency - so the necessary packages will be retrieved from nuget automatically through your package manager.

+On top of NLog, ETLBox offers you support to create a simple but still powerful database logging, which is simple to set up and eays to maintain.

-## Simple Configuration File
+## A simple Configuration File

-In order to use logging, you have to create a `nlog.config` file (with exact this name) and put it into the root folder of your project.
+In order to use logging, you have to create a `nlog.config` file (with this exact name) and put it into the root folder of your project.
 Make sure that it is copied into your output directory.

-A simple and very basic nlog.config could look like this
+A simple and very basic nlog.config would look like this

 ```xml
 <?xml version="1.0" encoding="utf-8"?>